 Mahanakorn, the tallest building in Thailand, is located in Silom.

-The Silom and Sathorn districts are where most of Bangkok’s financial institutions and multinational companies are located.
+The Silom and Sathorn districts are where most of Bangkok’s financial institutions and multinational companies are based.
 As such, the areas are popular with not only wealthy locals but also expats who are working in Bangkok.

 Victory Monument is Bangkok’s transportation hub and center-most point.